The Story Behind the Image: Lake Tekapo

 I quickly took a series of shots so I could get back to the car to get some warmer gear on.

-It would be until weeks later when I was back in Australia, I got to see this shot in a larger view, and I was stoked (and relieved) that I got it.
+It would be until weeks later when I was back in Australia, that I got to see this shot in a larger view, and I was stoked (and relieved) that I got it.

-It is still one of my favourite photos.
+It is still one of my favourite landscape photos.
 Not just because of the beauty of the scenery, but the adventure that led up to and followed this shot.